 We do not encourage students to apply for summer, as there are not many courses offered.
 The application deadline for summer semester is December 1 for PhD applicants and December 15 for MS applicants.
 Complete applications including ALL supportive documentation (statement, transcripts, letters, TOEFL, etc.) must be received by the deadline date for evaluation for admission.

 How do I apply to the Biomedical Engineering Department?

-Apply online at Graduate School Application Form.
+Apply online at the Graduate School Application Form.

 What if my undergraduate degree is in a bioscience field?

-Bioscience majors have been successful in our program as long as exhibit strong aptitude in math and the physical sciences.
+Bioscience majors have been successful in our program as long as they exhibit a strong aptitude in math and the physical sciences.
 Some additional undergraduate course work may be required after enrolling in the BME graduate program to fill training gaps.